Robust Elicitable Functionals: Elicitability and robust elicitable functionals

 Since $\bar{y} > W$ $\P$-a.s., it holds that

-and $\lim_{s \to +\infty} \frac{d \Q^s}{d \P} = \frac{1}{\pi} $ $\P$-a.s. on $A$.
-Thus, we conclude that $\lim_{s \to +\infty} D_{KL}(\Q^s ~||~ \P) = \log\left(\frac{1}{\pi}\right)$. \Halmos
+and $\lim_{s \to +\infty} \frac{d \Q^s}{d \P} = \frac{1}{p} $ $\P$-a.s. on $A$.
+Thus, we conclude that $\lim_{s \to +\infty} D_{KL}(\Q^s ~||~ \P) = \log(\frac{1}{p})$. \Halmos

-This lemma shows that depending on the distribution of $Y$, the KL-divergence converges to $\log(\frac{1}{\pi})$, which provides an upper limit on the the choice of the tolerance distance $\ep$, as detailed in the next assumption.
+This lemma shows that if $Y$ takes positive probability mass at its essential supremum, the KL-divergence converges to $\log(\frac{1}{p})$, which provides an upper limit on the choice of tolerance distance $\ep$, as detailed in the next assumption.
+We note that if $Y$ does not have a positive probability mass at its essential supremum, then there are no restrictions on the tolerance distance.